 While the Symposium is meant to be a biennial event, in 2018 Edinburgh hosted the 20th International Conference on English Historical Linguistics, and, instead of running the Symposium that year, the AMC helped host that conference and a special Workshop on visualisations in historical linguistics therein.

-The third Symposium was delayed due to the Covid-19 pandemic, but is now scheduled for 5-7 December 2022, with the topic: “Change in syntax and phonology: the same or different?”
+The third Symposium was delayed due to the Covid-19 pandemic, but eventually took place on 5-7 December 2022, with the topic: “Change in syntax and phonology: the same or different?”

 The general objectives of the AMC Symposium are to: